oh-my-fish/plugin-getopts/README.md

 ## <a name="diagnostics"></a>Diagnostics
 Possible exit status values are:

 + __0__: An argument formed like an option was found.
-This causes getopts to print the option short-style and its argument if avaiable.
+This causes getopts to print the option short-style and its argument if available.
 If strict-mode is enabled setting the first character of the option to `:`, an unknown option will cause `getopts` to fail.
 See below.

 + __1__: The end of the options was reached.
 Remaining operands are also sent to stdout.